There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 FAQ about using WhatsApp in China

-Is WhatsApp banned in China?
+Can you use WhatsApp in China?

-Yes and no. You can still use WhatsApp in China, but only for text messaging.
+Only for text messaging.
 You can’t send and receive files like photos and videos, or make or receive phone calls and video chats.
 If you want to do that, you’ll need to get a VPN before you arrive in China.

-Can I access WhatsApp in China?
+Can I download WhatsApp in China?

 Are there any WhatsApp alternatives?